 - Don’t store encrypted passwords.
 Store salted hashes with an iterative hashing function like pbkdf2.

 - Avoid rolling your own.
 Use standard, accepted libraries whenever possible for encryption, authentication, session management, etc.

-- Lean on a WAF, don’t stand.
+- Lean on a WAF (web application firewall), don’t stand.
 WAFs are an emergency patch.
 You should still do input validation/output encoding – use libraries.

 - Proactively limit attacks (logging/alert/IDS/rate limiting/IP-blocks).